MrRobot420/pyglet-playground/README.md

 # Documentation for the pyglet playground

 ### How to play this game
- - create venv using virtaulenv
+ - create venv using virtualenv
  - activate env and run ````pip install -r requirements.txt````
  - then from your projects root ```` cd src && python game.py````